-Thither yearly came the merchants with their goods for market day, with their hardy company.

-Daring all the hidden perils of the Ægean and Euxine Sea, Tramping over plains and mountains business prospers-all is gay; Priam reaps a goodly income from the tribute they must pay: But the Argive merchants sailing home with treasures in their hold the cargoes that we bring?
-We are free, and freely trade with many
+- Fifty feet the city stood above the windswept Trojan plains, - Solid built with square-cut rock; the palace, houses, streets and panes - Decked with many a precious wonder gained in Priam's goodly sway. - Thither yearly came the merchants with their goods for market day, - Daring all the hidden perils of the Ægean and Euxine Sea, - Tramping over plains and mountains with their hardy company. - Booths and shops are swift erected; business prospers-all is gay; - Priam reaps a goodly income from the tribute they must pay: - But the Argive merchants sailing home with treasures in their hold - Raise their voice in angry murmur, "We have bought and we have sold; - Why should Priam raise a tribute on the cargoes that we bring? - We are free, and freely trade with many another foreign king. - Cursed be the pride of Priam and the walls that he has made!